 The presence of Crosby as an Audubon sanctuary helped to stop a poorly planned Florida Department of Transportation road project/elevated bridge through the area in the early 2000’s.
 The Sanctuary also provides us with valuable ecosystem services (for free!) such as flood water attenuation, storm water treatment, temperature regulation, wildlife enjoyment, and nutrient cycling.

-At this time, access to Crosby is only available to the public during our monthly open house events on the fourth Saturday of the month, September through May, from 8 am -12.
+At this time, access to Crosby is only available to the public during our monthly open house events on the fourth Saturday of the month, September through May (excluding December), from 8 am -12.
 The address is 427 Aquarius Concourse, Orange Park, FL.
 Options for an appointment to visit Crosby are available by contacting the Crosby Sanctuary Manager, or Duval Audubon's President or Vice President.

 Future plans include trail improvements, enhancements to our native plant garden, and possibly constructing a boardwalk over the swamp trail as well as a bird blind in the uplands section of the preserve.
 In the meantime, wildlife flourishes at Crosby, and we at Duval Audubon Society know that we have a very special place.